-- Routine: Reasonable belief that the message has or will reach its recipient - Welfare: Confirmed receipt by the addressee, or voicemail confirms name of recipient - Emergency, Priority: Confirmed receipt by the addressee
+- Routine: Reasonable belief that the message has or will reach its recipient - Welfare: Confirmed receipt by the addressee, or voicemail confirms name of recipient - Certified: A routine radiogram meeting certain origination and delivery criteria.
+The certified message must be delivered within 48 hours of the date/time of origination regardless of its location within the relay process.
+The operator delivering the message shall confirm that delivery has been made through direct acknowledgement by the addressee or by a voicemail response that confirms the name of the recipient. - Emergency, Priority: Confirmed receipt by the addressee